stephenjarrell19/deep_trade/README.md

 ##  Motivation

-Develop a bot that does not trade for breakouts, but trades to minimize risk and optimize for R-values.
+Develop a bot that can identify support and resistance levels and optimize for R-values.
+The goal is not to develop a model that trades for breakouts, but instead a model that trades to minimize risk and maximize R.

 ## Proofs of Concept (POCs)